jean-maciel/jean-maciel/README.md

 <h2 align="center">
   I'm a Computer Science student working my way through this vast field.
-If you'd like to know, I'm 21 y/o and always trying to learn something new.
+If you'd like to know, I'm 21 y/o and always trying to learn new stuff.
 I'm a software development intern at
   <a href="https://www.eldorado.org.br">Instituto Eldorado</a>.
   <br />